La Salle Parish is named for Rene-Robert Cavelier, Sieur de La Salle, who was a French explorer.

 Contractor: McInnis Brothers

 Description: The building faces south and is a one story stone, concrete and glass structure.
 The building is located on landscaped grounds in the center of Jena.
 The south front has a recessed central entrance.
 There are pillars supporting the wide over hanging roof.
 Certain section project from the main building.
 The roof line is flat.
-The building has a central foyer with the courtroom on the west side and the Police Jury Room on the east side.
+In the interior, the building has a central foyer with the Parish District Court courtroom on the west side and the Parish Police Jury Room on the east side.
+The building houses the Parish District Court of the 28th Judicial District.
 The building was restored after a fire in 2004.

 See: The architect, Barrow, Heinberg & Brocato of Alexandria, also designed the courthouse in Grant Parrish.